Aspects of Scholarship

 Written products and oral presentations are expected to exhibit increasingly sophisticated analysis and thought.
 Major points that are not already widely accepted are to be substantiated with logical argument, reference citations, empirical evidence, or other means.
 Growing understanding of the literature in the field will help with this process.
 Written products and substantial oral presentations are to be well organized, with an introduction that indicates the direction of the discussion, content that develops the main points, and a conclusion that pulls these materials together.
 Successful practitioners will use established professional terminology, while avoiding heavy jargon that makes the writing inaccessible to interested persons from outside the field.
 The wording is to be precise, concise, and grammatical.

 The Learning and Leadership doctoral program requires that major course papers and all stages of the dissertation comply with the format specified in the Thesis and Dissertation Standards of the UTC Graduate School (link: Thesis and Dissertation).
 These formatting requirements are coupled with style guidelines according to the Style Manual of the American Psychological Association (Sixth Edition).
 Participants should acquire a copy of the APA Style Manual, as they will need to consult it repeatedly.
+The Learning and Leadership Program requires all participants/candidates to use the latest version of Microsoft Office, which the university provides at no charge for all students and faculty.
 Participants should submit deliverables, documents, and all drafts for dissertation stages in Microsoft Word format unless otherwise stipulated.

 Graduate School standards stipulate that all theses and dissertations must use bibliography management software.
 The Learning and Leadership Program requires all candidates to use EndNote bibliography management software, which the university provides at no charge for all students and faculty.
 Additionally, the UTC Library faculty support and provide instruction on the EndNote software as part of their programming and support of scholarship.
 A link to the download site for EndNote is available on the Dissertation Resources page (link: Dissertation Resources).